ikuhamada/state-doc/Tutorial/h2o.rst

 Water
 =====
-In this example, how to draw orbital/wave function densities, i.e., square moduli of the wave functions.
+In this example, how to draw orbital/wave function densities, i.e., square moduli of the wave functions, is described.
 We use a water molecule in a box as an example.

 SCF calculation
 ---------------